Senior Care Comparison

 Continuing Care Retirement Communities

 For seniors who’d like to stay in the same location, even in the face of evolving health situations, continuing care retirement communities offer an array of options.
-Many facilities occupy vast, sprawling properties that include assisted living, independent living, skilled nursing care, and a variety of additional services designed to help residents enjoy life fully.
+Many facilities occupy large properties that include independent living, assisted living, skilled nursing care, memory care and a variety of additional services designed to help residents enjoy life at every stage of aging.

 Independent and Assisted Living at The Argyle